-Sanmina uses the Design for Concurrent (DFC) costing and Design for Assembly (DFA) to apply material and machinery process selections to both the "What If" scenarios, as well as alternative assembly processes.
-The BDI software asks material or process questions which the user would normally tend to ignore, refining the product development process.
-The DFC/DFA software helps engineers manage product complexity by consolidating parts in a seamless manner and analyzing various cost savings scenarios.
+Sanmina uses the Design for Concurrent (DFC) costing and Design for Assembly (DFA) to apply material and machinery process selections to hypothetical scenarios as well as alternative assembly processes.
+The BDI-DFMA® software helps refine the product development process because it asks questions which the user would normally tend to ignore.
+At the same time, the DFC/DFA software helps engineers manage product complexity by consolidating parts in a seamless manner and analyzing various cost savings scenarios.
 At the end of the session, we generate reports which give detailed outlines of the product changes for the OEM and the factory.